dse/old-timey-mono-font/README.md

 ## Character Set Coverage

-Extensive Western European (Latin) coverage, as well as Cyrillic (Ukraine, etc.) and Greek.
+Extensive coverage of Latin, Cyrillic, and Greek scripts.
+Language support is detailed below.

-Includes in their entirety:
+Includes the following sets of characters in their entirety:

 -   ASCII
 -   ISO-8859-1